How to Implement a Jira Migration (a 2024 Step-by-Step Guide)

 Now you’ll be asked to enter the URL of the destination instance.

 You’ll have to select your “Configuration type”.
-Exalate supports two configuration modes: the Basic mode and the Script mode.
+Exalate supports three configuration modes: the Basic mode, the Visual mode (BETA), and the Script mode.

 Now you will have to add a “Connection name” and click “Next”.